It’s all about context. In the markets. In trading. In life. Everything.

 - Automatically records all excursions to or past the 3rd sigma to either side for later study.

-- New!
-Has optional and very configurable audio alerts for when the tick values breach the 2nd sigma to either side as well as for a 3rd sigma breach.
+- Has optional and very configurable audio alerts for when the tick values breach the 2nd sigma to either side as well as for a 3rd sigma breach.

 Acme Tick Accumulator